-VNA Hospice & Palliative Care of Southern California provides care wherever you call home: in your house, a skilled nursing center, an assisted living facility or independent living facility.
+VNA Hospice & Palliative Care of Southern California provides hospice and palliative care wherever you call home: in your house, a skilled nursing center, an assisted living facility or independent living facility.

-Our caregivers help create individualized care plans, set personal goals, and manage pain and symptoms.
+Our VNA SoCal home nurses and caregivers help create individualized medical care plans, set personal goals, and provide palliative care to help manage pain and symptoms.
 Every patient is different.
-We pay attention to your unique needs and the needs of family and friends.
+With services ranging from hospice, home health care and private duty care to palliative care and senior care, we pay attention to your unique needs and the needs of family and friends.

 Family & Patient Testimonials

 I still think about how much you livened things up with your visits!
 The beagles just loved you, and you really knew how to talk to Dad!
 We were the luckiest family in the world to have you as our nurse!

 My daughter was on hospice since birth.
 She had a chromosomal disorder that affected her heart and doctors had given her few hours to live after birth.
 We were sent home with Hospice and I am at peace that it was VNA who came with us...
 Every time I called VNA, they would treat me with care and dignity.
 They would come to our home at any time during day or night.
 I cannot count the many times we called; they would come and check on my daughter, treated her with love and compassion and they would call doctors to consult whenever necessary.
 Our love and the advice of the VNA doctors, nurses, social workers and all people who work there help to give my family the opportunity to enjoy few months with our precious daughter.
 What I can tell you, as a mother, is that VNA did more than I was expecting from a hospice facility.